Turkialmalki/restaurant-reviews-app-stage-1/README.md

 ## Other Contributors

-Starter HTML / CSS / JS code, game engine, and default artwork (including images, styling, and symbols) taken from the [Udacity classroom repository](https://github.com/udacity/mws-restaurant-stage-1).
+Starter HTML / CSS / JS code and default artwork (including images, styling, and symbols) taken from the [Udacity classroom repository](https://github.com/udacity/mws-restaurant-stage-1).

 [CODEOWNERS](CODEOWNERS) also includes a list of individual contributors to the original project.